azxyxza/azxyxza/README.md

 - 👋 Hi, I’m Xiaoyang Zhang @azxyxza
-- 🌱 I’m currently learning Computer Science at UBC
+- 🌱 I’m currently majoring Computer Science at UBC
-- 👀 I’m interested in CLoud Computing and AI and hope to make contribution to the field of education with my own efforts
+- 👀 I've been working in the Cloud Computing field as a co-op student and is open to a wide range of opportunies in the software tech industry
 - 💓 I enjoy playing badminton, traveling, photography, music and painting
-- 📫 Reach me at azxyxza@student.ubc.ca
+- 📫 Reach me at azxyxza@student.ubc.ca or xiaoyangz169@gmail.com

 <!---
 azxyxza/azxyxza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.